ChaseTheHunter/chasethehunter.github.io/_posts/2017-02-23-magnolian-knight.markdown

 ---
   layout: post
-  title:  "Best Artist"
+  title:  "Magnolian Knight"
-  crawlertitle: "best artist"
+  crawlertitle: "Magnolian Knight"
   summary: "Have a look at my Illustrations for the Best Artist 2017 // 2014 - 2015"
   date:   2017-04-02 +0700
   categories: personal_projects